miniazus/FPGA/utils/numbers/README.md

   The output width is automatically extended by $clog2(NUM_INPUT) bits to prevent  overflow.
   Designed for use in arithmetic datapaths or DSP pipelines where accumulation of several fixed-point signals is required.

-Multi Input Adder With Rounding: MultiInputAdderWithRounding.sv This module performs addition of multiple signed or unsigned input values and applies unbiased rounding (round-half-to-even) to the result.
-The output can be truncated to a smaller width with optional saturation.
-Fractional inputs can be handled correctly with symmetric rounding.